Jumping to Conclusions

 I’m a biased parent.
 We all are bias towards those we love, but my kid is amazing.

-When he was five or six, back in the early 90s, the company I was working for offered to sell their used IBM 8088 desk top computers for $100.
+When she was five or six, back in the early 90s, the company I was working for offered to sell their used IBM 8088 desk top computers for $100.
 We were replacing them with 286s, which were much faster, and used mini 3inch floppy disks, instead of the 5 ¼ diskettes used on the older models.
 The company even offered payroll deduction for four easy payments of $25.
 Well, my husband and I decided it was a great opportunity so we purchased one fast.

 I brought the computer home and it had all kinds of software installed.
 There was WordPerfect 2.0, Lotus 123, dBase 2 and a chess game.
 I’m not a big fan of chess, but Gary and I would occasionally play together.
 I don’t have the tenacity for winning to be a good chess player.
 And, taking advantage of someone’s weakness isn’t an opportunity to thrawth them, but a chance to educate or engage in strategic conversation that turns into “I lose.” .
 I’m not a chess player.

-So, one day, I’m cooking and cleaning in the kitchen, because those are complementary tasks, and I hear david playing a game a chess.
+So, one day, I’m cooking and cleaning in the kitchen, because those are complementary tasks, and I hear Fionia playing a game a chess.
 The game had interesting and entertaining graphics and sounds, even for those early days of gaming.
 For example, when you captured a piece using the knight, you would hear “Let’s Joust” a clash of swords, and the groans of the defeated man.
 When you won, a trumpet herald the victory -- da da da!
 So, a couple minutes into the game, I hear the winning music.
 “Hey!”
-I thought, he won!
-That’s really impressive.
+I thought, she won!
+That’s really impressive."
 Because, I never win.
 Then, about two minutes later, I hear the trumpet again.
-Whoa!
-That’s pretty amazing.
+"Whoa!
+That’s pretty amazing."
 And, no sooner do I get those thoughts out, again, the Trumpet sings!

-“Not really.” my first grader responds.
+“Not really.” my first-grader responds.
 “It’s easy if you turn all the pawns into queens.”

 So, what is the message here?
 I lost a chess prodigy but watched the growth of a big data manager?